microsoft/FluidExamples/brainstorm/README.md

 Since `start()` is an async function, we'll need to await for the initialObjects to be returned.
 Once returned, each `initialObjects` key will point to a connected data structure as defined in the schema.

 ### Running `AzureClient` against local service instance
-- To run against our local service instance, we set the `tenantId` to `LOCAL_MODE_TENANT_ID`, imported from `@fluidframework/azure-client`, and make use of `InsecureTokenProvider`.
-The `InsecureTokenProvider` requires we pass in two values to its constructor, a key string, which can be anything since we are running it locally, and an IUser type object identifying the current user.
+- To run against our local service instance, we make use of `InsecureTokenProvider`.
+  The `InsecureTokenProvider` requires we pass in two values to its constructor, a key string, which can be anything since we are running it locally, and an `IUser` type object identifying the current user.
   For running the instance locally, the orderer and storage URLs would point to the local service instance on the default values of `http://localhost:7070`.

 ### Running `AzureClient` against live Azure Fluid Relay service instance
-- To run against live Azure Instance, tenant ID, orderer and storage URLs are required.
-We make use of `AzureFunctionTokenProvider` which takes in the Azure function URL and an optional `"userId" | "userName" | "additionalDetails"` type object identifying the current user, thereby making an axios `GET` request call to the Azure Function.
+- To run against live Azure Instance, we make use of `AzureFunctionTokenProvider` which takes in the Azure function URL and an optional `"userId" | "userName" | "additionalDetails"` type object identifying the current user, thereby making an axios `GET` request call to the Azure Function.
   This axios call takes in the tenant ID, documentId and userID/userName as optional parameters.
   The Azure Function is responsible for mapping the `tenantId` to tenant key secret to generate and sign the token such that the service will accept it.

 To add more versatility, we also incorporated the `useAzure` flag.
 Depending on the npm command you run (`npm run start` or `npm run start:azure`), the flag will toggle between local and remote mode using the same config format.
 We make use of `AzureFunctionTokenProvider` for running against live Azure instance since it is more secured, without exposing the tenant secret key in the client-side code whereas while running the service locally for development purpose, we make use of `InsecureTokenProvider`.